 First Aid for Swallowed Objects

 - An object caught in the stomach or intestines causes vomiting, lethargy, and dehydration which needs medical attention from your veterinarian.
 Sometimes it may come and go for days or weeks if the blockage is not complete and food can pass around it but if any signs are seen a visit to a vet is needed to help your pet.

-- A complete blockage is a medical emergency that results in a bloated, painful stomach with sudden, constant vomiting.
+- A complete blockage is a medical emergency that results in a bloated, painful stomach often with vomiting.
 The dog refuses food and immediately throws up anything he or she drinks.
 These are often life-threatening.

 - Signs of zinc toxicity (from coins) include pale gums, bloody urine, jaundice—a yellow tinge to the whites of the eyes or inside the ears—along with vomiting, diarrhea, and refusal to eat.